MarkhamLee/NBA_Combine/ReadMe.md

 #### Future changes

-* ~~Add a PDF file that's a high level summary of all findings replete with visualizations~~
+* ~~Add a PDF file that's a high level summary of all findings replete with visualizations~~ COMPLETE
-* Add a static version of the Jupyter Notebook
+* ~~Add a static version of the Jupyter Notebook~~ COMPLETE
 * Use the NBA API to gather a larger data set, extended the in game player statistics out to 20-30 seasons
 * Add combine data for a similar time frame as above
-* Repeat this analysis for the WNBA (if possible) and see if the patterns observed in the NBA data are similar
+* Repeat this analysis for the WNBA (if possible) and see if the patterns observed in the NBA data are similar to what's observed in the Women's game.